Make Up (album)

-Make Up is the fourth album by Japanese rock band Flower Travellin' Band, released in 1973.
+Make Up is the fourth album by Japanese rock band Flower Travellin' Band, released in February 1973.
 It is a double album, featuring both live and studio recordings.

 Production

 After returning from Canada, Flower Travellin' Band began a new album.
 The mix of live and studio recordings was planned from the beginning.
 Wanting a mix of sounds, they tried acoustic pieces and experimented with material that would be hard to reproduce live.
 Growing as a band and as individuals, more individual contributions were made.

 Tracks 1, 2, 5, 7 and 8 were recorded live at Yokosuka Bunka Kaikan in Yokosuka on September 16, 1972, while track 9 is a live studio recording.
 The band's founder and producer Yuya Uchida provides guest vocals on "Blue Suede Shoes".

 "Slowly But Surely" was covered by thrash metal band Outrage for their 1988 first album, Black Clouds.
 "Hiroshima" and the title track were covered by Cult of Personality and thrash metal band United respectively, for the 2000 Flower Travellin' Band Tribute album.
+"Broken Strings" was sampled by The Carters on the song "Black Effect" on their album Everything Is Love.